by Tim Gilmore, 6/18/2012

 1964, year after the fire, the Roosevelt closes.
 1971, it reopens as a retirement home, the Jacksonville Regency House, empty again in 1987.
 Empty for 16 years.
 2003, it reopens as the Carling, one of the premier apartment buildings downtown.

-In the 1940s, it’s considered one of Jacksonville’s “big five” hotels.
+In the 1940s, it’s considered one of Jacksonville’s “big five” hotels, its crimson Empire Room “the most lavish dining spot in the Southeast.”
 In 1963, it’s one of two luxury hotels left downtown.
 In 2003, its developers’ website says, “The Carling is a distinctive home that blends the enduring grandeur of a time gone by with today’s finest amenities to create a unique experience in carefree metropolitan living.”

 Fire Captain Robert C. Sorensen remembers kicking doors open and seeing the dead lying on the floor or on beds or against the window.
 He remembers a firefighter trying to resuscitate a beautiful young woman.
 She wears powder blue pajamas.
 She looks like she’s sleeping.
 She’s already dead.
 He remembers a doctor coming into a room where several firefighters are trying to revive a man lying on the floor.
 The doctor is so fast.
 He’s already performing a pocket knife tracheotomy, cutting a slit in the man’s throat, pulling on his windpipe, then saying, “He’s dead.”

 December 29, 1963, 22 people dead, 100 people injured, including 20 firefighters.